Frequently Asked Questions (FAQs) and known error messages, their cause and suggested solutions

 - HESTIA

-- The ClassiX system does not boot up
+- The ClassiX system does not start up

 - Programming